Loop Contracts

 That is, we assume that we are in an arbitrary iteration after checking that the loop invariant holds for the base case.
 With the inductive hypothesis (kani::assume(x >= 1);), we will either enter the loop (proof path 1) or leave the loop (proof path 2).
 We prove the two paths separately by killing path 1 with kani::assume(false);.
 Note that all assertions after kani::assume(false) will be ignored as false => p can be deduced as true for any p.

-In proof path 1, we prove properties inside the loop and at last check that the loop invariant is inductive.
+In proof path 1, we prove properties inside the loop and at last check that the loop contract is inductive.

 In proof path 2, we prove properties after leaving the loop.
 As we leave the loop only when the loop guard is violated, the post condition of the loop can be expressed as !guard && inv, which is x <= 1 && x >= 1 in the example.
 The postcondition implies x == 1—the property we want to prove at the end of simple_loop_with_loop_contracts.